 I’ll be exploring some of these topics in my experience with Knights and Bikes, and tell you a little bit about the highlights of the game’s progression.
 If you’re new to this blog, this is what I do in all my reviews.
 There’s always something fruitful to discuss when I can find a game like this that gives me plenty to talk about.
 I hope you enjoy this review.

 Slip on Your Wellies to Play Knights and Bikes

-Knights and Bikes starts off as a compelling Anglo island story with your standard wispy, jumper, puddle weather and a bunch of legends and mysteries.
-I played all the way through the first hour and about 2/3 or the mini golf course in the story.
+Knights and Bikes starts off as a compelling Anglo island story with your standard wispy, jumper, puddle weather, and a bunch of legends and mysteries.
+I played all the way through the first hour and about 2/3 of the mini-golf course in the story.
 Luckily I can confirm there are bikes, despite my early doubts.
 They’re not really a major aspect of the gameplay though, which doesn’t disappoint me, but the title was one of the main things that drew me in.